owid/sdg-tracker.org/pages/global-partnerships.md

         <div class="col-md">
             <span>SDG Indicator 17.11.1</span>
             <h3>Exports from developing countries</h3>
-            <p><strong>Definition:</strong> Indicator 17.11.1 is <i><q>developing countries’ and least developed countries’ share of global exports</q></i>.<p> This indicator is assessed as the total export value of goods and services (in constant 2010 US$) aggregated by World Bank income group.
-Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.</p>
+            <p><strong>Definition:</strong> Indicator 17.11.1 is <i><q>developing countries’ and least developed countries’ share of global exports</q></i>.<p> This indicator is assessed as the total export value of goods and services by aggregated World Bank income groups as a share of the global total.
+Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.<p>Data on the total export value of good and service by income group (in constant 2010 US$) is also shown for context.</p>
             <p><strong>Goal:</strong> <i><q>Significantly increase the exports of developing countries, in particular with a view to doubling the least developed countries’ share of global exports by 2020.</q></i> <p>Unlike most SDG targets which are set for the year 2030, this indicator is to be achieved by 2020.</p>
             <p><strong>More research:</strong> Further data and research on this topic is available at the <i>Our World in Data</i> <a href="https://ourworldindata.org/international-trade">entry on International Trade</a>.</p>
         </div>
         <div class="col-md">
+            <iframe src="https://ourworldindata.org/grapher/exports-by-income-group" style="width: 100%; height: 600px; border: 0px none;"></iframe>
             <iframe src="https://ourworldindata.org/grapher/exports-of-goods-and-services-income" style="width: 100%; height: 600px; border: 0px none;"></iframe>
         </div>
     </div>
 </div>

 <div class="target">
-    <h2>Target 17.12: Remove trade barriers fro least-developed countries</h2>
+    <h2>Target 17.12: Remove trade barriers for least-developed countries</h2>
     <p>UN definition: <q>Realize timely implementation of duty-free and quota-free market access on a lasting basis for all least developed countries, consistent with World Trade Organization decisions, including by ensuring that preferential rules of origin applicable to imports from least developed countries are transparent and simple, and contribute to facilitating market access.</q></p>
-    <p>SDG Indicators: <br><a href="#17.12.1">17.12.1 Average tariffs faced by developing countries, least developed countries and small island developing States</a></p>
+    <p></p>
 </div>

 <div class="indicator" id="17.12.1">